al3xandr3/al3xandr3.github.io/_posts/2008-01-14-visualizing-data-processing-ruby.md

 With the basic schema laid-out, its time for data collection.
 I used the ActiveRecord part of the rails framework, using jruby.
-Its not the first time i've used ActiveRecord as standalone and i like it a lot… simplifies data access hugely, and because its all inside ruby, i get the added bonus of doing some calculations that would be much harder in pure sql.
+Its not the first time i've used ActiveRecord as standalone and i like it a lot... simplifies data access hugely, and because its all inside ruby, i get the added bonus of doing some calculations that would be much harder in pure sql.
 These collected and calculated values are then inserted into a local mySql using the schema above: